Latroids and code invariants: Latroids

-As in the case of independent sets, bases, and circuits, most of the standard concepts in matroid theory such as closure function, flats, and hyperplanes can be extended to the case of latroids.
-For instance, one can define the {\bf closure} operator as follows.
-We denote by $\mathrm{cl}$ the function from a lattice $\Ll$ to itself defined by
+Similarly to independent sets, bases, and circuits, many standard concepts in matroid theory - including closure function, flats, and hyperplanes - can be extended to latroids.
+For instance, one can define the closure operator as follows.